NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 <div class="exercise-end"></div>

 The previous examples switches each button’s’ `text` attribute from a simple string—e.g. `<Button text="Sign Up">`—to an attribute binding that is dependent on a value defined in the `AppComponent` class—e.g. `<Button [text]="isLoggingIn ?
 'Sign in' : 'Sign up'">"`.
-Now, when the value of the `isLoggingIn` attributes changes after the user clicks the bottom button, Angular is smart enough to update the text of the button automatically.
+Now, when the value of the `isLoggingIn` attributes changes after the user taps the bottom button, Angular is smart enough to update the text of the button automatically.
 The result looks like this:

 ![Text changing on Android](images/chapter3/android/4.gif)
 ![Text changing on iOS](images/chapter3/ios/4.gif)

-At this point, you have a basic login screen setup with two-way data binding—which isn’t bad for 20 some lines of code of TypeScript.
+At this point, you have a basic login screen setup with two-way data binding—which isn’t bad for 20 some lines of TypeScript.
 (Think about how much code you’d have to write in Android Studio _and_ Xcode to accomplish the same task.)
 To this point though you’ve been placing all of your logic in a single TypeScript file, which doesn’t scale all that well for real-world applications.

 Before we tie this app to a backend and make this login screen fully functional, let’s take a step back and setup a structure that can scale.

 ### Structuring your app

 There are many reasons to segment any application into modular units, and you can [read about the various benefits on Wikipedia](https://en.wikipedia.org/wiki/Modular_programming).
-Modularizing NativeScript apps, in addition, has one unique benefit: the ability to share the code you write between Angular-2-built web apps, and Angular-2-built native apps.
+Modularizing NativeScript has one additional, unique benefit: the ability to share the code you write between Angular-2-built web apps, and Angular-2-built native apps.

 Even if you have no plans to create an Angular 2 web app, separating out your code is still advantageous for a number of other reasons—testability, ease of maintenance, and so forth—but if you _do_ have plans to build an Angular 2 web app, having a chunk of functionality that you can reuse in your native and web apps can be an invaluable time saver.